Diane de Poitiers: The Lover of Henry II of France

 The daughter of Jean de Poitiers, Diane, named in homage to the goddess of the hunt, was born on December 31, 1499, in the family castle in Dauphiné.
 She would later inherit from her grandfather the castle of Saint-Vallier, the title of Countess of Valentinois, and the emblem of the Poitiers.
 On the day of her birth, an old woman came to predict that the child’s star would raise her higher than a queen.

 At the age of six, she went hunting with her father, had her own falcon, and became an accomplished rider.
 Upon her mother’s death, she joined the court of Anne de Beaujeu and Louis XII, where she learned Latin, Greek, theater, dance, philosophy, Platonic logic, and above all, disdain for intrigues, the dignity of her rank to uphold, the nobility of taste, and the art of conversation—in short, everything that made a true lady.
-Maid of honor to Queen Anne, then to the future Queen Claude, wife of François I, she attended the king’s coronation in 1515.
+Maid of honor to Queen Anne, then to the future Queen Claude (Claude of France), wife of Francis I, she attended the king’s coronation in 1515.

 On March 29, 1515, she married Louis de Brézé, the grand seneschal of Normandy, an accomplished hunter, rich, powerful, and well-titled.
 Diane, with her slender figure, aristocratic bearing, high forehead, fair and pale skin, gray-blue eyes, straight nose, and small mouth with full lips, thus achieved a royal rank just below that of a princess—the third rank in the kingdom.